tkredmondwa/bittrexvolume/README.md

 # bittrexvolume
-Snapshots of volume change in Bittrex
+Snapshots of volume change in Bittrex.
 A simple script that used Bittrex public API to record volume changes.
-Works with Python 2.7. have not tested it with 3.0
+Works with Python 2.7.
+I have not tested it with 3.0

 Lines 21-165.
 These are the Bittrex pairs.
 You may need to update them, since Bittrex adds/removes pairs every now and then.
 You may get an error if Bittrex removes a specific pair.